HillsMakan/sydneyhillsmakan/src/content/partner/vib_express_transport.md

 * Model : Toyota Kluger Hybrid 2021
 * Number Of Passengers : Maximum 4
 * Number Of Bags : 4 Check in bags (25 kg each) + 4 Hand carry bags (7 kg each)

+Process :

+1. Call/text to get quote
+2. Mention HMG International member and text both member card (5th & 6th photos below)
+3. If you are satisfied with the quote then book

 Contact :